 11. Best For Hand-Eye Coordination: iValea Animal Stacking Toys

 The iValea animal balance game focuses on scientific color matching and improves children’s perception of color.
-While playing with these toys, children can improve their hand-eye coordination, thinking skills, and logical thinking skills.
+Playing with these logic toys helps improve hand-eye coordination, thinking skills, inventiveness and logical thinking skills in children.
 The game’s difficulty fluctuates depending on the combinations used.

-The small animal blocks are well-coated and odorless, with no sharp edges or wood chips.
+The small animal blocks are well-coated and odorless, with no rough edges or wood chips.
 As a result, they are ideal for small hands and won’t harm children’s skin.

 - Made of durable wood